wustlcse237sp20/project-translator/README.md

 **TODO Next iteration:**
-1. Users will be able to add and modify their location information in their account.
+1. Users will be able to add their location information in their account.
 2. Users will be able to add a dream destination and landmarks they want to visit.
 3. Users will be able to see list of travel peers going to the same destination.
-4. Users will be able to freely add/remove to their list of dream destinations as well landmarks for each destination.
+4. Users will be able to freely add to their list of dream destinations as well landmarks for each destination.
 5. Information will be persisted across sessions.

+## Iteration 3

+Stories completed:
+**1. Update location information**
+ - Users are now able to add their location information when creating an account.

+**2. Add destinations**
+ - Users can now add destinations that they want to visit

+**3. Add landmarks**
+ - Users can now add landmarks for any of their destinations

+**4. See peers**
+ - Users can now see other tourists who also want to visit the same destinations they do

+**5. Persistence**
+ - All information is now persisted across any number of sessions